simont77/fakegato-history/README.md

 When instanciating the FakeGatoHistoryService, the third argument become an object with those attributes :
 ```
 	this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {
-		size:length, // if you still need to specify the length
+		size:length, // optional - if you still need to specify the length
 		storage:'googleDrive',
 		folder:'fakegatoFolder' // or 'fakegato' if empty
 	 });